Dualizable tensor categories: -framed manifolds and -framed bordisms

 \begin{example} Though the 1-framing on the circle cannot be represented by a normally framed immersion, its stabilization to a 2-framing can: it is represented by the figure 8 immersion in Example~\ref{eg:frcircles}. \end{example}

-\subsubsection{$n$-framings with boundary and corners}
+\subsection{$n$-framings with boundary and corners}

 The procedure described above for associating an $n$-framed manifold to a normally framed immersion works as stated also for manifolds with boundary or manifolds with corners.

-Moreover, when the immersed manifold is a bordism, we can fix conventions for how a normal framing (therefore $n$-framing) on the bulk induces a normal framing (therefore $n$-framing) on the source and target boundary.
+When the immersed manifold is a bordism, we can fix conventions for how a normal framing (therefore $n$-framing) on the bulk induces a normal framing (therefore $n$-framing) on the source and target boundary.
 For a bordism $M$ with boundary but without corners, each boundary component is labelled ``in" or ``out" according to whether it is part of the source or target of the bordism.
 Suppose $(\iota, \phi)$ is a normally framed immersion of $M$.
 An incoming boundary component $N \subset (\partial M)_{\textrm{in}}$ inherits the structure of a normally framed immersion: the immersion is simply the restriction of the immersion of $M$, and the framing is $(l,s) \subset \nu(N,\RR^n)$, where $l$ is a section of the normal bundle of $N$ pointing into the bulk manifold $M$, and $s \subset \nu(M,\RR^n)$ is the given normal frame of $M$.
 Similarly an outgoing boundary component inherits the normal framing $(-l,s)$, that is the first normal frame vector points out of the bulk manifold.

 Given a higher bordism (that is a manifold $M$ with cuspidal corners representing a higher morphism in a bordism $n$-category), equipped with a normally framed immersion, the incoming and outgoing boundaries (which are now codimension-0 submanifolds of the boundary of $M$) inherit normal framings exactly as described for ordinary bordisms.
 Furthermore, the boundaries of these boundaries inherit normal framings by the same procedure.
 Iterating this process provides consistently defined normal framings to every corner of the higher bordism $M$.
 We provide various examples of such manifolds and the associated induced framings in the next section.

 In drawing $n$-framed manifolds with boundary and corners, we need to specify not only the immersion and the normal framing, but also which parts of the boundary are incoming and which outgoing.
 Outgoing pieces of the boundary will be indicated by small arrows pointing out of the bulk of the manifold; incoming pieces of the boundary will be undecorated---implicitly the arrows would point into the bulk.
 When the immersion is codimension zero, the outgoing boundary arrows may be replaced by a gray corona, which serves to directly record the induced normal framing of those parts of the boundary; for incoming boundaries, the implicit gray corona, recording the normal framing of those parts of the boundary, is again covered by the bulk and so cannot be seen.
 At corners, a combination of these indications will be used; for instance, an arrow together with a corona on a codimension-2 corner indicates respectively the first and second vectors of the induced framing on the corner.